-Smartphones and tablets are ruling the gadget world at the moment with more and more number of people making them a part of their daily lives.
+Smartphones and tablets are ruling the gadget world at the moment with more and more people making them a part of their daily lives.
 This has also led to the growth of responsive web design which is aimed towards making websites work across devices of varying screen sizes.
-After its inception in the year 2012, responsive web design has taken the world by storm with primary focus on providing the users with a consistent experience throughout different devices.
-Before this designing approach made it’s entry, businesses had to rely on creating a dynamically served mobile website or a separate mobile website.
+After its inception in 2012, responsive web design has taken the world by storm with primary focus on providing the users with a consistent experience throughout different devices.
+Before this designing approach made its entry, businesses had to rely on creating a dynamically served mobile website or a separate mobile website.

 Google clearly recognizes the fact that an increasing number of users are making use of their smartphones to access the internet.
 Therefore, it is essential to provide them with a satisfying experience by presenting content that is specifically optimized for smartphones.
 When the needs of the smartphone users are met and they remain on a site for longer time periods, it naturally lowers the bounce rate and improves SEO.

 Responsive websites are preferred by Google mainly because:

 The primary reason behind adopting a responsive website design is easy usability.
 For example, a person browsing a website on his/her smartphone will obviously want to have the same experience while browsing from a PC or laptop.
 If the experience isn’t positive, chances are high that the person will quickly jump to some other site which increases the bounce rate of the site, thus affecting SEO ranking.
 Thus, the idea is to provide the users with a seamless experience between various devices that helps to reduce bounce rate and add to the betterment of SEO ranking in search engine results.